 News and Events

-In addition to the cash prizes typically given to the top three submissions, award recipients will also receive guaranteed admission to the art and design program at MHC and a waived application fee.
+In addition to the cash prizes, award recipients will also receive guaranteed admission to the art and design program at MHC.

 The High School Art Exhibition is on display in the One on One Gallery at MHC until Feb.
 24, 2022 with public access on Feb.
 12 and 13 from 10 a.m. – 2 p.m.
 MHC art and design faculty and students will be in attendance to answer questions about the program.